ajbarrows/resources/vacc/R_vacc/README.md

 # Running R Processes on the Vermont Advanced Computing Core (VACC)

+Note: This guide presumes you're using a Unix-like operating system.
+I suspect you can perform the same tasks using PowerShell on Windows (likely verbatim), but I won't attest to that.

 ## Overview

-R users are typically accustomed to running scripts interactively (i.e., opening RStudio, creating a script or R Markdown document, and running it bit by bit).
+Some R users are accustomed to running scripts interactively (i.e., opening RStudio, creating a script or R Markdown document, and running it bit by bit).
 When using the VACC (or other compute clusters), it's important to drop this mindset.

 R has a built-in function [`Rscript`](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/Rscript), which allows the user to call a `.R` file from a Unix terminal or Bash script.

 <!---
 ### Environments